-Based on the various revenue fee scenarios (Table 6) and compared against actual fee revenue (Table 7) a rate of \$10 per night is likely to result in a loss in all market conditions and demand levels.
+Based on the various revenue fee scenarios (Table 6) and compared against actual fee revenue (Table 8) a current rate of \$10 per night is likely to result in a loss in all market conditions and demand levels.
 At \$15 per night it is estimated that a campground would be close to breaking even at an estimated \$2,503 annual loss.
-A \$20/night rate would provide an estimated \$8,394 annual revenue allowing for additional maintenance, staff support and reserves for market changes and cost inflation.
-When comparing actual FY 2022 revenue (Table 7) versus estimated expenses (Table 3) RGFO spent approximately \$27,670 allocated dollars to supplement the management of The Bank and Sand Gulch Campground and \$35,193 at the Turtle Rock Campground.
+A \$20/night rate would provide an estimated \$8,394 annual revenue allowing for additional maintenance, staff support and reserves for market changes and cost inflation in current market conditions.
+When comparing actual FY 2022 revenue (Table 8) versus estimated expenses (Table 4) RGFO spent approximately \$27,670 allocated dollars to supplement the management of The Bank and Sand Gulch Campground and \$35,193 at the Turtle Rock Campground.